 - See Figures 6.1a and b (6.11 in 3CE).

 Be able to locate and identify (and draw if needed) this circulation pattern – a Hadley cell.

-Beyond the subtropics, other forces are involved.
-Friction is greatest at the surface and decreases with altitude; thus wind speed increases with altitude, as does the effect of the Coriolis force in an upward spiral deflecting wind direction and air movement toward the right in the Northern Hemisphere.
-This creates a dominantly westerly (i.e. from the west) flow in the Northern Hemisphere.
+Some of the air that descends in the sub-tropical high pressure belts flow toward the poles.
+The effect of the Coriolis force in an upward spiral deflecting wind direction and air movement toward the right in the Northern Hemisphere and the left in the southern hemisphere.
+This creates a dominantly westerly (i.e. from the west) flow in both the hemispheres.

 Simple patterns are complicated by the friction caused by large air masses (northern hemisphere circulation patterns are much more irregular than southern hemisphere ones, because the north has more land).

 These winds are very inconsistent, unpredictable and unreliable.

 They do contribute to a strong north-south transfer of air, bringing thermal energy north and moving cooler air back to the tropics.

 In winter, low pressure cells dominate about 60-70 degrees S and N. In the north, in January, an Aleutian Low (in the North Pacific) and an Icelandic Low (in the North Atlantic) result in cool, moist weather.
 Winters on the north Pacific coast and in Northern Europe can be very wet.

 These low pressure systems diminish in the summer, especially in the northern hemisphere, as the sun moves over the Tropic of Cancer.